Contents

 8.3.
 Limitations

-The Ethereum evidence is drawn from public dashboards, official documents, public support materials, crisis-process artifacts, and the companion reconstruction in Ethereal rather than from original on-chain data collection inside this article itself.
-The manuscript is therefore best read as a threshold-theory paper with one primary contemporary case, one compact weakening case, and comparative historical analogs.
-It provides a primary contemporary illustration, not a comprehensive empirical test across all blockchain systems.
-The Bitcoin section functions as a threshold-discipline and jurisdiction-weakening contrast rather than as a second full case study.
-The three historical analogs are compressed where monograph-length treatment would be appropriate and are used as comparative support rather than as proof that one identical causal sequence has been demonstrated across centuries.
-The case-selection problem is real.
+Case selection remains a serious limitation.
 Geddes (1990) showed that causal inferences drawn from cases selected on the dependent variable are prone to systematic error.
 Mahoney and Goertz (2006) identify the relevant defense for mechanism-building work on outcome-selected cases: the design can motivate and partially support a mechanism, but it cannot by itself establish generality.
-A proper comparative test would require systematic selection of distributive technologies with and without the outcome and would need to demonstrate that interruption conditions, rather than some omitted variable, differentiate governance-relevant conversion from cases where dependence is limited or corrigible.
+A proper comparative test would require systematic selection of distributive technologies with and without the outcome and would need to show that interruption conditions differentiate governance-relevant conversion from cases where dependence is limited or corrigible, while ruling out omitted variables.
 The printing-press historiography is contested between Eisenstein’s (1979) technological determinism and Johns’s (1998) social constructivism; the account here follows Johns, and that choice affects the strength of the endogeneity claim.

 8.4.
 Falsification